-It took me years to find the right techniques and products.
+It took me years to find the right techniques and products to calm my Rosacea.
 Rosacea is quite different to acne scars, unfortunately acne and skin texture is more difficult to cover up.
 The redness from rosacea can be covered with a bit of BB cream or sheer to medium coverage products.
-Do make sure you choose a product that has skincare benefits as well because some colour products can be quite damaging to your skin.
+Make sure you choose a product that has skincare benefits as well, because some colour products can be quite damaging to your skin.

 Our LET'S FACE IT BB Tinted Moisturiser has SPF 25 so you can protect your skin while wearing it.
 It also contains Hyaluronic Acid which gives you 24-hour moisturisation so you're not damaging your skin further by wearing any products to cover redness.